 David’s extensive business background combined with his personal story of recovery led to the founding of Turnbridge in 2003.
 Under his direction, Turnbridge has evolved into a nationally provider of residential behavioral healthcare services for both young adults and adolescents.
 He has pioneered innovative approaches and developed programs specifically for these age groups that have changed the way the industry approaches treatment.

 His educational background includes a Liberal Arts education from Harvard University.
 In addition to spending most of his career in the non-profit world, his professional experience also includes a variety of leadership roles with start-up organizations and educational institutions.

-As a graduate of the Turnbridge Men’s Program, Brett offers a unique perspective on client centered treatment.
-He is always willing to speak with families and residents to share his experiences and knowledge of the Turnbridge Program.
+As a longtime alumni of the Turnbridge Young Men’s Program, Brett offers a unique perspective on client-centered treatment.
+He frequently speaks with families and clients to share his experiences and knowledge of the Turnbridge Program.
 Before joining Turnbridge, Brett worked for Blum Shapiro, the largest regional accounting, tax and business consulting firm in New England.
 He graduated from Champlain College with a B.S. in Professional Writing.
-In his free time, Brett enjoys maintaining an active lifestyle, the arts, and the pursuit of personal growth.
+In his free time, Brett enjoys spending time with his family, maintaining an active lifestyle, the arts, and the pursuit of personal growth.